openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 5: Input 2 contact type

 Input 2 contact type
 This parameter determines how the sensor is connected (for example: door/window sensor).
-Set this parameter according to the type of sensor you use.

-This parameter has influence only when parameter no. 12 is set to value "2000"
+Set this parameter according to the type of sensor you use. <p&gtThis parameter has influence only when parameter no. 12 is set to value "2000"<br /&gtAfter setting the parameter switch the sensor once, so tha the module could determine the input state</p&gt
-After setting the parameter switch the sensor once, so tha the module could determine the input state The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |